 Before a mortgage lender agrees to forward any funds to a potential borrower, they will want to look at the credit history of the borrower, to assure that the lent money is safe and will be repaid on time, as agreed upon.

 The term “bad credit” gets tagged on to an individual when that individual fails to meet his or her payment obligations (i.e. defaults) on the loan from a lender.
 This tag stays with the individual’s credit history for 7 to 10 years depending on the type of default.

 A person’s credit score is computed by a company called Fair Isaac Company – FICO, the most trusted, and used score.

 The credit score ranges from 300 to 850, with the higher end of the scale indicating you are a good credit risk.
-This credit score is affected by your payment history for the various loans and debts that you take on.
-Since most banks shy away from credit scores 650 or lower, we at Canadalend.com will work with all credit scores.
+This credit score is affected by your payment history for the various loans that you take on.
+Most banks shy away from credit scores 650 or lower, but at Canadalend.com we work with all credit scores.